Faith, I know, is a thing of belief and love. Faith has nothing to do with oppression and hate. Faith is an innate decision and ...

 Faith, I know, is a thing of belief and love.
 Faith has nothing to do with oppression and hate.
 Faith is an innate decision and has nothing to do with human doctrines.
 Faith should be a tool for unification, and we shouldn’t allow people of power to deceive us and use this beautiful gift to divide us.

-Sometimes I ask how much of a nation’s history was lost, how much of a family’s heritage, and how many dreams have been shattered by these rockets.
+Sometimes I ask how much of a nation’s story was lost, how much of a family’s heritage, and how many dreams have been shattered by these rockets.
 They say the wars are for peace and liberation, but I see the wars creating a circle of hate, consuming our race.
-We are so focused on killing ISIS, and we pay no or little attention to what’s forming ISIS.
+We are so focused on killing ISIS, and we pay no or little attention to what’s arming ISIS.
 But no matter what you do to the branches of a tree, so long as its roots remain in fertile soil, it will find a way to germinate.

 Asak233.com currently does not run adverts, and your contribution, no matter the amount, will go a long way toward sustaining the website and ensuring we continue to deliver on our work.